yukun-impa/Md2Tex/README.md

 *   **Customizable LaTeX Templates**: Allows you to use your own LaTeX templates for the main document, specified via a command-line argument or in the Markdown frontmatter.
 *   **LaTeX Template**: Generates a main `.tex` file that includes the converted content.
 ## TODO List
 1. use `\include{}` instead of `\input{}`.
 Each Markdown file should be converted to a chapter document.
 Try to compile each chapter after calling llm.
 If compliation fails, capture the error and call LLM again.
+2. Handle images properly.
+Maybe Human in the loop?
+3. Handle Navigation(jump to) Properly.
-     2. record bad cases to improve system prompt.
+4. record bad cases to improve system prompt.

 ## Getting Started